January: The Art of Noticing

 Then I went to Taipei with my family.
 Taipei is easily one of my most favorite Southeast Asian cities.
 I would actually live there if I could.

-We stayed right in front of the beautiful Daan Park (the Daan area is my favorite place to stay in the city).
-When we visited, my son made a new friend in who we now call the Squirrel Master.
+We stayed right in a hotel front of the beautiful Daan Park (the Daan area is my favorite place to stay in the city).
+In our walk to the park, my son made a new friend, who we now call the Squirrel Master.
 I imagine he sits in the park daily, feeding these chunky squirrels.
-We were just watching him at first, then he called my son to join him and taught him his Squirrel ways.
+We were just watching him at first, then he took notice of our interest and called my son to join him and taught him his Squirrel ways.
 We went to the Taipei Underground mall after, which is very long and contains all the gachapon machines your kid might want to see.
-And vintage arcades too.
-I always try to go to this city when I can and this time it was challenging: thinking of places a 10 year old might enjoy.
-But I think my son went home from the trip happy.
-We did also go to the beautiful Taipei Zoo the day after, which really impressed by brother, too, who happens to be a veterinarian.
-The day after we went on an old train ride to Houtong Village, which is known as the Cat Village.
-It was really lovely.
-My son says he enjoyed that place the most.
-I really enjoyed seeing him draw on his sketchbook a lot this whole trip.
+And vintage arcade games too.

 If you need more Taipei recommendations, I did a little video featuring some of my favorites last year.